esakrissa/langchain-mcp/README.md

-# LangChain MCP Agent
+# LangChain Agent with MCP Servers

-A LangChain agent that uses MCP (Model Context Protocol) servers for various capabilities.
+A LangChain agent using MCP Adapters for tool integration with Model Context Protocol (MCP) servers.

 ## Overview